Field Science Internship

 We offer 4 week field-intensive research and conservation internships between May and July annually.
 They are an incredible opportunity for undergraduate students to gain direct experience in field biology data collection and management, low-impact and environmentally sensitive research methods, and the day to day duties of managing a remote coastal field camp.
 Intern work revolves around seabirds, shorebirds, cavity nesting birds, songbirds, marine mammals and plants, with tasks varying from week to week.

 Typically, interns depart for our research camp on East Limestone Island just north of the Gwaii Hanaas boundary for a 4 week field component.
-During our final internship of the summer, interns will spend their fourth week working in our office in Queen Charlotte City, where they will assist with the drafting of a Field Season Summary and other post-season work.
+During our final internship of the summer, interns will spend their fourth week working in our office in Skidegate, where they will assist with the drafting of a Field Season Summary and other post-season work.

-It is possible to receive undergraduate credit for completing these internships.
+It is possible to receive undergraduate credit for completing these internships (valid for SFU students only at this time).
 Get in touch with us to learn more about this process.

-- Entering your third or fourth year in an undergraduate program with a major in Biology, Environmental Science, Resource Management or a related program.
+Entering your third or fourth year in an undergraduate program with a major in Biology, Environmental Science, Resource Management or a related program (preferred).

 Cost: $1200 for a 4 week internship